 |Danielle Altares Sarik recently defended her dissertation and received her PhD degree on May 18, 2015.
 She holds a BA in Biology and Society from Cornell University, a BSN from the University of Pennsylvania, and an MSN in Pediatric Primary Care from the University of Pennsylvania.
 Prior to her doctoral studies Danielle worked as a Policy and Advocacy Associate at a global health organization where she helped to support organization-wide policy initiatives.
 She is also a board certified Pediatric Nurse Practitioner and has worked in pediatric outpatient care.
 Her research interests include international nursing and global health, nurse education and patient outcomes, as well as the role of advanced practice nurses in health care delivery. |

 recently defended her dissertation and received her PhD degree on May 18, 2015.
 She plans to remain at CHOPR as a postdoctoral fellow.
 She completed her BSN at Quinnipiac University.
 Prior to entering the BSN/PhD program at the University of Pennsylvania, she practiced as a telemetry nurse.
 While practicing, she was involved in collecting data for a two-year multisite quasi-experimental research study aimed at improving heart failure outcomes for adult patients with heart failure.
 Karen maintained an active role as a member of the hospital’s Center for Nursing Research and Innovation, as well the finance committee for Connecticut Nurse’s Association.
 Her research interests include the nursing workforce, practice environment, and health outcomes.
 Photo

 Aparna Kumar is a third year pre-doctoral student.
 She holds a BA in political science from the University of Illinois, a BSN from the University of Pennsylvania, and an MSN in Psychiatric and Mental Health from the University of Pennsylvania School of Nursing.
 Prior to her doctoral studies, she worked as a neuroscience nurse, conducted research in sub-Saharan Africa, and worked in social services for children and families.
 She is a board certified Psychiatric and Mental Health Nurse Practitioner and works in an outpatient setting.
 She is the co-author of several scientific papers.
-Her research interests include improving inpatient care and reducing readmissions for psychiatric patients as well as cost-effectiveness strategies in the current health care environment.
+Her research interests include improving inpatient care outcomes, reducing readmissions for psychiatric patients, and implementing effective strategies for achieving mental health parity.